argoproj/argo-events/api/event-source.md

 <td>
 <em>(Optional)</em>
 <p>
-RepositorySlug is the slug of the repository for which integration needs to setup
+DeprecatedRepositorySlug is the slug of the repository for which integration needs to setup Deprecated: use Repositories instead.
+Will be unsupported in v1.8
 </p>
 </td>
 </tr>